 “By following the accounts of new startups, I stumbled across the founders of Fanzo, began collaborating, and later joined the team.
 As a result, I got the unique experience of going through the TechStars startup accelerator as a college student!
 Only Twitter could have connected us.”

 We use Twitter to get feedback on our messaging and connect with new customers looking to improve trial-to-paid conversion rates.
 Socedo makes it easy for us to meet people we can help.

 Rishi Talwar (Co-Founder of Bottega8)

-“I was able to connect with one of the top startup video bloggers in Seattle.
-After a few Tweets, we met up for coffee and I had the chance to fill him in on our company and vision.”
+“I connected with one of the top startup video bloggers in Seattle.
+After a few Tweets, we met up for coffee, and I had the chance to fill him in on our company and vision.”

-Josh Lowry (GM of 2nd Watch, premier cloud partner with AWS).
+Josh Lowry (GM of 2nd Watch, a premier cloud partner with AWS).

 Dan Roberts (Director of Business Development at Tallwave)

 “I was at a conference that used a common hashtag for the event.
 I was able to connect with several prospects and potential partners by posting to the hashtag.”